jonascarpay/apecs/examples/Shmup.md

 `Unique`.
 A `Unique` is a `Map` that will only hold a single component;
 if we assign `Player` to entity 3 and then to entity 4, only entity 4 will have a `Player`.
-This enforces that there is only ever one player at the store level, and the first example of how a store can change the behavior of a component.
+This enforces that there is only ever one player at the store level, and it will be the first example of how a store can change the behavior of a component.

 ``` haskell
 data Player = Player deriving Show